 Next, Melt your beeswax in a double boiler or a small crock-pot with your infused oil.
 The recipe from my friend recommended using only 8 oz of the infused oil to start, then adding more in if you want it softer.
 I just used the 12 oz of infused oil to the 1oz of beeswax.
 I like the softer consistency.
 However, if you prefer it to be firmer, you may use less.
 Once the beeswax is melted in, add in the 15 drops of each essential oil.
 Now, pour into the tins.
 Let them cool, label them, and enjoy.

 How about some cute labels for your homemade salve tins?

 My subscribers get access to my free printable library.
-There you will find these cute labels and many other fun printable labels, lists and tags.
+There you will find two different salve labels and many other fun printable labels, lists, and tags.
 These labels are for 4oz., 2oz., and 1oz. tins.